Verminas/rsschool-cv/cv.md

 ## Education

-  University: Belarusian State University, the Faculty of Chemistry
+  **University**: Belarusian State University, the Faculty of Chemistry

-  Institute: Institute for Advanced Studies and Retraining of Personnel of the State Committee of Forensic Examinations of the Republic of Belarus, Forensic medical chemical examination
+  **Institute**: Institute for Advanced Studies and Retraining of Personnel of the State Committee of Forensic Examinations of the Republic of Belarus, Forensic medical chemical examination

-  Courses:
+  **Courses**:

     freecodecamp

 ## English

-A2 (I am working to improve my level of language proficiency)
+**A2** (I am working to improve my level of language proficiency)